-FDA panel backs approval for Indivior opioid addiction drug
+U.S. FDA panel backs approval for Indivior opioid addiction drug

 If approved the product would be the first monthly injectable buprenorphine treatment.
 Indivior already sells Suboxone Film, a product which combines buprenorphine and nalexone and is placed under the tongue or inside the cheek.

-The monthly injection would be delivered as part of a treatment plan that also includes counseling and psychological support.
-It is designed to be administered only in healthcare settings.
+Lund, Sweden-based Camurus AB and privately held Braeburn Pharmaceuticals are also awaiting the health regulator’s decision on their weekly and monthly injectable buprenorphine drug, CAM2038.

+Herrmann forecast these once-monthly formulations, RBP-6000 and CAM2038, to garner around 50 percent of the buprenorphine market, just short of the 56 percent Suboxone currently enjoys.

-Additional reporting by Justin Varghese; Editing by Cynthia Osterman and Chris Reese
+Additional reporting by Justin Varghese in Bengaluru; Editing by Chris Reese and Shounak Dasgupta